At Munro Health, we provide complementary health care to support health and well-being of those who otherwise have no access to such services.

 My background is law and the advice sector.
 I graduated in Business Law from Bournemouth University and then took the Legal Practice Course.
 Following this I have been working in the voluntary sector for over 20 years, predominantly for Citizens Advice; including a work placement during my degree which started the ball rolling with my work in the voluntary sector.

-More recently I have been working in mental health for Rethink Mental Illness in a recovery day centre managing a floating support service in West London helping others to access local activities and services.
+More recently I have been working for the Single Homeless Project in London, having previously worked in mental health for Rethink Mental Illness in a recovery day centre managing a floating support service in West London helping others to access local activities and services.

 Outside of work I read Vedanta philosophy, go for walks in the country with friends, write a little poetry and fiction and I play board games.